About Us | Chapters | Advertising

 Here are some additional HIPAA compliant Telehealth vendors that are popular with psychotherapists:

 Disclaimer: CAMFT has an affinity partnership with Simple Practice.
 CAMFT does not endorse or have a partnership with the other listed vendors.

 Q: What CPT Codes do I use to bill for Telehealth services?

 A: Some plans may vary.
-However, most plans are using the CPT code modifier for “synchronous telemedicine” via videoconferencing, which is currently 95 or GT depending on the plan.
+Most plans are using the CPT code modifier for “synchronous telemedicine” via videoconferencing, which is currently 95 or GT depending on the plan.
 Synchronous telemedicine refers to services which are rendered via real-time interactive audio and video.
 As an example, the CPT code for telemedicine, 45 minutes, is 90834 with modifier 95 (or 90834 with modifier GT).

 Effective January 1, 2017, the place of service (POS) code for Telehealth is 02.
 (Previously, POS code 11 was used for Telehealth).
 POS code 02 refers to the location where health services are provided or received through telecommunications technology.